Building » Bishop’s Stortford – St Joseph and the English Martyrs

 Windhill, Bishop’s Stortford, Hertfordshire CM23

 A handsome Italianate church built in 1906 for the Redemptorist order, along with a monastery incorporating Windhill House, a property of sixteenth-century origin.
 The church is now served by secular priests, and the monastery buildings are in separate ownership and use.
-The church occupies a prominent position near the town centre, close to the medieval Anglican parish church (with which it shares a new church hall).
-The church retains many internal fittings of note, some of them paid for by the builder of the church, Fr Oliver Vassall-Phillips.
+The church occupies a prominent position near the town centre, close to the medieval Anglican parish church (with which it shares a church hall).
+The church retains many furnishings of note, some of them paid for by the builder of the church, Fr Oliver Vassall-Phillips, as well as more recent items from the former chapel at Hare Street.

 The new monastery was a two-storey building linking the church and Windhill House.
 It had a brick frontage, with stone mullioned casement windows, similar to the design that survives at the rear.
 The present ‘Georgianised’ appearance, rendered and with sash windows, may date from after 1952, when the monastery was repaired and rebuilt in part after being severely damaged by fire.
 The list entry (below) states that this part of the building is eighteenth century, but it appears to be entirely early twentieth-century in date (with an attic storey added in 1934), and is presumably by E. Doran Webb.